-HB 32 (J. Miller and Moser)(S. A&R)
+HB 32 (J. Miller and Moser)(S. Rules)

 Would extend tobacco tax to include vaping products.
+Senate Committee Substitute only covers vaping products, and eliminates a floor tax, lowering the anticipated revenue from the extension of the tax.
 HB 41 (Raymond, Flood)(H. Ed)